 First, the file will create a vector with the foods that the user likes using the database information (food_likes vector).
 Second, the file will create a vector with the foods that the user likes and the foods that the user does not dislike (food_likes_neutral vector).
 Then the file will create a vector with all the foods using the database information (food_all vector).
 In this file is defined the variable portion that will determine the maximum number of portions that a food item can be divided in.

 The first vector and the variable portion are send to the PHP function lp that will calculate the meal plan using linear programming and will return a set of foods that satisfies the user’s nutrient ranges.
 This set of foods will be send to the PHP function check_solution that will guarantee that it is a valid solution.
 This process is repeated for three times or until the check_solution returns false.
-In each of this times, the first food of the set of solution is take off from the food_likes vector before to be send to lp function so that we can get a different set of foods in each iteration.
+In each of this times, the first food of the set of solution is take off from the food_likes vector before it is sent to the lp function so that we can get a different set of foods in each iteration.

 If the first vector, food_likes vector, does not generate a valid result, the process described above will be repeated with the second vector, food_likes_neutral vector.
 If even this vector does not generate a valid result, the process will be repeated with the third vector that contain all the foods.
 The results are displayed to the user.
+Luiz where does soylent come in?

 This page displays seven buttons: